pkgforge/blog/cmcdelway000202ky7qqa3yhp.md

 6. [**Stripped**](https://doc.rust-lang.org/cargo/reference/profiles.html#strip): `-C debuginfo=none -C strip=symbols`

-7. **No System Libraries**: Crates depending on system libraries will simply fail, as we primarily want pure rust crates.
+7. **No System Libraries**: Crates with system library dependencies will fail by design, as we target pure Rust implementations

     > ```bash
     > #These crates would error out in the following manner